 Each month, CES surveys approximately 142,000 businesses and government agencies, representing 689,000 individual worksites.

-- The Regional and State Employment and Unemployment data for April 2015 are
+- The State Employment and Unemployment data for August 2019 are scheduled

-Jobless rates were lower in March than a year earlier in 358 of the
+Jobless rates were lower in June than a year earlier in 294 of the 389 metropolitan areas,

 Current SAE Economic News Releases